martinfahlander/dark-mode-for-wikipedia/README.md

 # Dark Mode for Wikipedia
-A dark userscript for Wikipedia
+A userscript for Wikipedia enabling a dark reading experience